Amund-Fremming/tero-platform/Tasklist.md

 - [ ] endpoint for admins to create alerts

 **Cleanup/refactor**
+- [ ] Dynamic query builders, make a service that does this with builder pattern, now its super ugly everywhere, and hard to read
 - [ ] Some generic code for paginated queries
 - [ ] Better handling for ServerErrors (Rows not affected, cache error)
 - [ ] Split migrations for better overview